hslu-ige-laes/lcm/docs/docs/quickStartGuide/en/gettingStarted.md

 ## Step 2: Start application
 1. Start the application by executing `lcmStartApp.bat` in the application folder
-1. A Web browser will open automatically and display the application
+1. A Web browser will open automatically and display the empty application
    <img src="https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/assets/images/quickStartGuide_02.PNG" style="border:1px solid lightgrey"/>

 **Tip:** In order to quit the application, simply close the Web browser window